UManitoba-BMS/UM-BMID/docs/metadata_info.md

 | Metadata String | Description |
 | --------------- | ----------- |
-| expt_num | The expeirment number within that experimental session.
+| n_expt | The experiment number within that experimental session.
 | | |
 | id | The unique ID number of the experiment, with respect to the entire dataset. |
 | | |